DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-02-21-understanding-more-about-schools-ways-of-working.md

 - Allowing schools to ‘express their interest’ in ITT without committing to hosting.
 - Assigning placements to preferred providers.
 - Enabling Multi Academy Trust level access.
-- Highlighting special schools, to spotlight them as good placement options.  s
+- Highlighting special schools, to spotlight them as good placement options.